Author of a Kirkus Best Book of 2017 The Closest I've Come

 (Bestselling author of The Poet X and With the Fire On High)

-Fred Aceves is the author of The Closest I’ve Come, which was a Kirkus Best Book of 2017, A New York Public Library Best Book of the Year, and an ALA/YALSA Best Fiction for Young Adults Selection.
+Fred Aceves is the author of The Closest I’ve Come, which was a Kirkus Best Book of 2017, and The New David Espinoza, which came out in February of this year.

 He was born in New York to a Mexican father, and a Dominican mother, which makes him 100% Mexican, 100% Dominican, and 100% American.
 He spent most of his youth in Southern California and Tampa, Florida, where he lived in a poor, working class neighborhood like the one described in The Closest I’ve Come.